Golden Ratio Pyramid (s)

 Nubian Golden Ratio Pyramid

 What represented 1 in the Giza slope (half the base) now represents the full length of the base, with Phi (Φ) again representing the slope of each face.
-One easy way to appreciate the Nubian shape is inside an image of a pentagram (image,above right).
-Phi (Φ) naturally occurs within this five-sided form.
+One easy way to appreciate the Nubian shape is inside an image of a pentagram (image, above right).
+Phi (Φ) naturally occurs within this five-sided form, highlighting key design differences.
 The shape below criss-crosses a Nubian’s center point.

 Sacred Geometry and Pyramids

 Pyramids modeled after the Great Pyramid of Giza and the Nubian Pyramids of Meroe have been recognized as having a positive impact on organic life.
-They have been used to extend the life of fruit, sharpen raxor blades, and so on.
+They have been used to extend the life of fruit, sharpen razor blades, and so on.
 Active throughout organic life, this proportional value 1:1.618 (Φ) is likely what causes the pyramids built from this ratio to be so compelling.
-This offers some insight into why our experiences inside these copper pyramids sacred geometry tend to be so encouraging and uplifting– by both enhancing meditation (contact with source, nature) and encouraging self-healing (rebalancing, bodily integration, etc.).
+This also explains why ratio-based meditation can feel supportive and clarifying.
+Such proportional accuracy can be helpful when choosing proportions that align with personal intention and scale.

 Sacred Geometry by Miranda Lundy available at Thrift Books